pavanscales/nullreact/README.md

 ## License

-MIT © 2025 — Use it.
-Break it.
-Ship it.
+MIT License — Free to use, fork, and contribute.